Leveraging on Contactless Technology to Track and Locate Prefabricated Components

 Figure 3.
 Material management activity timeline with QR code

-On-site personnel could then scan the QR code label with their mobile devices to update its status on-the-go.
+On-site personnel could then scan the QR code label with the mobile app on their mobile devices to update its status on-the-go.
 The proposed platform processes the updates and sends them to the Wall Chart model, which incorporates colour coding according to component status and aggregates the data into standard units.

 Figure 4.
 Upload precast components status via mobile device